 “And there is still substantial growth to come, as the industry matures.”

-Among the findings of the report, marijuana excise taxes are the fastest growing component of the state’s General and Selective Sales Taxes revenue streams, based on retail cannabis sales that have grown an astounding 605% between 2015 and 2020.
+Among the findings of the report, marijuana excise taxes are the fastest-growing component of the state’s General and Selective Sales Taxes revenue streams, based on retail cannabis sales that have grown an astounding 605% between 2015 and 2020.

 Despite the impressive growth rate, Washington still lags behind sales in Colorado by nearly 10%.
-One possible source of “additional energy,” according to Ryan, is passage of a proposed bill, SHB 1019, that would allow individuals to grow up to six plants in their home, for recreational purposes, with allowances for 15 plants per household.
+One possible source of “additional energy,” according to Ryan, is the passage of a proposed bill, SHB 1019, that would allow individuals to grow up to six plants in their home, for recreational purposes, with allowances for 15 plants per household.
 The legislation also includes numerous provisions to ensure community and personal safety.